MeterianHQ/meterian-github-action/README.md

 ### Pre-required configuration

-In order to use this action you require an authentication API token from Meterian which is only available for paid plans.
+For usage on closed source repositories you require an authentication API token from Meterian which is only available for paid plans.

 Once registered to Meterian with an eligible plan, you can generate an API token and set it as GitHub secret within the repository you wish to scan: